OfficeDev/Project-CSOM-My-Task-Checklist/README.md

 # Project-CSOM-My-Task-Checklist

-The Project CSOM My Checklist sample uses C# and Project CSOM to demonstrate how to assignments assigned to the current user and submit status indicating that the tasks are complete.
+The Project CSOM My Task Checklist sample uses C# and Project CSOM to demonstrate how to assignments assigned to the current user and submit status indicating that the tasks are complete.

 ## Scenario